 And then there was Home.
 Shortly after buying the two album set, I had the words, timing,emotive part down.
 I could do this cold.
 Performed it live at a gig in 1982.
 I have sung this tune naked, drunk, painting a shed (none of these public venues).
 It’s my go-to tune.
 Like mac and cheese or a really good pinot.
 Home food.
 Pun intended.

 For me it turned the corner on Somewhere Over the Rainbow (also in my repertoire), and added an urban need to knowing what your life was/is.
-Dianna killed it.
-Already a Dianna fan from The Supremes days, this was icing.
+Diana killed it.
+Already a Dinna fan from The Supremes days, this was icing.
 A really well executed butter cream type.

 And then life hit.
 I left music, became suburban, stopped singing.
 Spent too many years trying to anticipate the demands of the man.
 After life hit, it left.
 I had forgotten about Home.